Dolní Hbity: Administrative division

+Etymology

+The initial name of Dolní Hbity was Tbity.
+This name was derived from the old Czech adjective tbitý, meaning 'attentive', 'conscientious'.
+The inhabitants of the village were designated that way, but it could have been an ironic designation.
+From the second half of the 15th century, two villages were distinguished: Dolní ('lower') Hbity and Horní ('upper') Hbity (today a part of Jablonná).

 Geography

 Dolní Hbity is located about 12 km east of Příbram and 43 km southwest of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Bukovec at 562 m above sea level.
-The brook Vápenický potok flows through the municipality.
+The stream Vápenický potok flows through the municipality.

 History

 The first written mention of Dolní Hbity is from 1325, when King John of Bohemia sold the area to Lord Heřman of Miličín.

 Transport

 There are no railways or major roads passing through the municipality.